MapsPeople/mapsindoors-getting-started-for-web/sdk/google.maps/3-show-the-details/readme.md

   * The selected location will be highlighted on the map.
   * The map will switch to the correct floor of the selected location.
 * Clicking the "Close" button in the details panel will hide the details and show the search input and results list again.
+* When you click a POI on the map:
+  * The details panel will appear showing the location's name and description.
+  * The map will pan and zoom to the selected location.
+  * The selected location will be highlighted on the map.
+  * The map will switch to the correct floor of the selected location.

 ## Troubleshooting